thatboyreegan/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 4-print_most_numbers.c is a program that prints the numbers, from 0 to 9, except 2 and 4
-5-more_numbers.c is a program that prints 10 times the numbers, from 0 to 14, followed by a new line 6-print_line.c is a program that draws a straight line in the terminal
+5-more_numbers.c is a program that prints 10 times the numbers, from 0 to 14, followed by a new line 6-print_line.c is a program that draws a straight line in the terminal 7-print_diagonal.c is a program that draws a diagonal line on the terminal.